“BIRTH OF PHARAOH” CHAPTER 4

 “This is a time for me to ponder my life.
 I ask that you all adorn me with your wisdom,” said in a simple way by Skin.

-“No, son,” Says Tyre.
-He steps forward.
-The men all crowd in as Tyre says, “You can do that on your own time.
+Tyre says, “You can do that on your own time.
 As for me, on this thing we mean to do—hear me.
 We need someone who speaks their language and can get things up into the sky.
-They’ll just shoot us apart if we try to use their ships one more time.
-I feel the same as Tune.
-This one is different and he’s going to be something important if we let him try.”
+We just want to return home, if it’s even still there.
+Some of us saw fire like a hell behind us on departure.
+We need you because they’ll shoot us apart if we try to use their ships one more time.
+If we are going for a vote, I feel the same as Tune.
+This one is different.
+He’s going to be something important if we let him try.”

-The room is now frozen in time.
-Something steps in, shifts things around no one can see.
-It is Skin who doesn’t care about this.
-From the stage, he calls out, “Can you say it loudly, something like a cheer for me to warm things up inside?”
+From the stage, Skin calls out, “Can you say it loudly, something like a cheer for me to warm things up inside?”

 In unison, the men say loudly, “Hurray!
 Hurray for Skin!
 The King!
 The King!
 Our Champion.”